Subscribe

 As the use of artificial intelligent (AI) increasingly influences social, economic and political norms, the quest to attain AI sovereignty is giving African governments sleepless nights.

-This was the word from Dr Mark Nasila, author and chief data and analytics officer: Chief Risk Office at First National Bank South Africa, speaking at the SingularityU South Africa Summit 2024, in Johannesburg, this week.
+This was the word from Dr Mark Nasila, chief data and analytics officer of FNB Risk, speaking at the SingularityU South Africa Summit 2024, in Johannesburg, this week.

 As governments move to govern AI technologies in efforts to mitigate potential risks, they face the dilemma of AI’s potential to exacerbate existing inequalities, according to Dr Nasila.